The Psychology of Colors in branding and marketing communications

 Orange

-The colour orange represents creativity, enthusiasm, adventure and success.
+The color orange represents creativity, enthusiasm, adventure and success.
 According to experts, orange contributes to impulse purchases and encourages trust in a brand.
-Similarly, red or yellow stimulates appetite.
-For example, brands like Nickelodeon and Fanta use orange to convey a vibrant and youthful company culture to customers.
-Orange is a colour that most people associate with cheaper goods.
-This is why it is also used by the brand Amazon to tell customers that you will get the most affordable products from them.
+Similar to red, orange also stimulates appetite and it is often associated with cheapness.
+It has been argued that the brand Fanta uses the orange color in its logo to convey a vibrant and youthful company culture to its customers.
+Amazon, on the other hand, uses orange to tell its customers that they have the most affordable items.

 Black

-The black color can show pessimism, because we associate it with unpleasant things like funerals, cemeteries, black magic.
-But at the same time it is elegant, it has authority, and distance.
-In fact, it fits only with a specific group of mostly high quality, high price products such as perfumes, motorcycles, and limousines.
-So, in advertising we use its contrast and ability to highlight the surrounding colors.
+The black color can embody pessimism, usually because we associate it with unpleasant things like death, funerals, and black magic.
+At the same time, black is elegant and conveys authority.
+Indeed, high priced products such as perfumes, motorcycles, and cars often use it.
+Advertisers also use it for its ability to create powerful contrasts with other (background) colors.

 White

-White is a neutral color representing absolute purity, innocence, perfection, but also emptiness.
-It symbolizes snow, ice, calm and peace.
-In marketing, you commonly meet it in advertisements for various detergents and cleaning products.
-Also, it is most often combined with blue and black depending on the combination of colours.
+White is a neutral color representing absolute purity, innocence, peace, perfection, but also emptiness.
+In marketing, you commonly see it in advertisements for detergents and cleaning products.
+It is also most often combined with other colors like blue and black.

 Grey